bioscan-ml/bioscan-clip/README.md

 wget https://aspis.cmpt.sfu.ca/projects/bioscan/BIOSCAN_CLIP_for_downloading/INSECT_data/unprocessed_data.zip
 unzip unprocessed_data.zip

-# Note that as the INSECT dataset only has the species label, we need to get the other three labels.
+# Note that we need to get the other three labels because the INSECT dataset only has the species label.
 # For that, please edit get_all_species_taxo_labels_dict_and_save_to_json.py, change Entrez.email = None to your email
 python get_all_species_taxo_labels_dict_and_save_to_json.py